Waccamaw Indian People: Historic origins

 Members of the Waccamaw Indian People trace lineal descent from the historic Dimery Settlement, an isolated population once located in Horry County near Dog Bluff.
-The Dimery family are considered to have comprised a distinct tri-racial isolate population, being descended from African, European, and Native American ancestors.
+The Dimery family are considered to have comprised a distinct racial isolate population, being descended from African, European, and Native American ancestors.
 Hatcher and many members of the Waccamaw Indian People descend from John Dimery, who is said to have founded the settlement near modern Aynor, South Carolina during the early 19th century.
 During the era of segregation, the community maintained its own church, and later a school, as members of the settlement refused to send their children to schools built for local African American children.
 During this era members were often referred to as "free coloreds" or "croatans".
 The settlement was the subject of speculation in newspapers within Horry County during the early 20th century, particularly regarding the racial origins of its inhabitants.
 This uncertainty fostered a local mystery and led to several legal cases when residents of the settlement were accused of marrying outside of their race due to anti-miscegenation laws of the time.